 The mooring site is accessed from the A6, Buxton Road and is approximately half a mile from Whaley Bridge.

 The moorings are on the towpath, on the approach to Whaley Bridge canal basin.
 There are Canal & River Trust facilities approximately 50 metres away from the site, towards the basin, which are shared with passing boaters.
+These facilities are provided by and under the control of the local waterway, they do not form part of the mooring agreement

 There are mooring rings but mooring pins may be needed if spacing does not fit the boat length.